 SRS provides a protected area in which many species of wildlife thrive.
-The wildlife surveillance program was established to monitor wildlife from SRS to help assess any impact of site operations on the wildlife populations and to calculate and track the dose of the hunter.
-Field measurements are performed on deer, feral hogs, turkey, and sometimes beavers as described below.
+The wildlife surveillance program was established to monitor wildlife from SRS to help assess any impact of site operations on the wildlife populations.
+Field measurements are performed on deer, feral hogs, turkey, and beavers.